Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, original documents are returned at time of service, or via USPS.
 Documents are mailed on the next business day - delivery times are subject to USPS processing times.
 For more information, contact the Recorder's Office.

 Please contact either a title company or receive legal counsel to assist you in preparing the necessary documentation that will need to be recorded.
+Per NRS 7.285 we are prohibited from providing any legal advice.
 For any other information, contact the Recorder's Office.

 Pursuant to Nevada Revised Statutes 247.305 copies of official records are $1 each and copy fees must be collected in advance.
 Call or email us to find out the exact number of pages for the document(s) you wish to receive.
 Please refer to our Fee Schedule for a complete list of charges.